-- 108. Through the Neighbourhood Plan steering group, and public consultation, the community identified a range of cycle ways and footpaths that were valued by the community and can be seen on Figure 9 (p67). - 109.
+- 109. Through the Neighbourhood Plan steering group, and public consultation, the community identified a range of cycle ways and footpaths that were valued by the community and can be seen on Figure 10 (p68). - 110.
 The community would like to see these public rights of way protected, enhanced and upgraded in terms of their condition and/or status of existing paths.
-The community would also like to see the creation of new off-road routes which will provide a range of safe and attractive paths such as a direct path from the village to the enterprise park as identified on Figure 8 (p59). - 110.
-The linking of new and existing routes will lead to the establishment of a series of circular routes, providing walking, cycling and, in places, horse riding options to both local residents and visitors to the area. - 111.
-A cycle route between Saxilby and Lincoln and along the A57 to Sellers Walk has recently been completed.
+The community would also like to see the creation of new off-road routes which will provide a range of safe and attractive paths such as a direct path from the village to the enterprise park as identified on Figure 7 (p46). - 111.
+The linking of new and existing routes will lead to the establishment of a series of circular routes, providing walking, cycling and, in places, horse riding options to both local residents and visitors to the area. - 112.
+A walking and cycle route between Saxilby and Lincoln and along the A57 to Sellers Walk has recently been completed.

-- 112. Saxilby with Ingleby is located on the A57 which leads directly into Lincoln and to Worksop; as a result of this the road is extremely busy.
+- 113. Saxilby with Ingleby is located on the A57 which leads directly into Lincoln and to Worksop; as a result of this the road is extremely busy.
 This causes traffic to back up into Saxilby.
 Existing residents find it extremely hard to exit the village onto the A57 at peak times.
 Any proposals for new development in Saxilby with Ingleby will need to ensure they do not exacerbate the problem with traffic congestion in the village.
-There is the need for additional parking in the village centre for people to be able to use the local shops. - 113.
-Ingleby has recently been successful in introducing a reduced speed limit through the area from 60mph to 40mph, following resident requests. - 114.
+There is the need for additional parking in the village centre for people to be able to use the local shops. - 114.
+Ingleby has recently been successful in introducing a reduced speed limit through the area from 60mph to 40mph, following resident requests, with similar speed reduction schemes in consultation within Saxilby. - 115.
 The Parish Council will work with the relevant agencies to alleviate traffic congestion along the High Street and implement measures to benefit consumers, local businesses and commuters.
-This will include maximising the availability of current off-street parking space; the identification of additional parking, to reduce on-street parking, to aid smooth two-way traffic flow; exploring the merits and feasibility of a 20mph speed limit; the development of more age and disability-friendly environments including a new pedestrian crossing, parking spaces for the disabled; and pavements and kerbs to assist those with mobility scooters or other mobility aids to move safely and be able to more easily access local businesses, services, amenities, and public transport.
+This will include: - Maximising the availability of current off-street parking space; - The identification of additional parking, to reduce on-street parking, to aid smooth two-way traffic flow; - Exploring the merits and feasibility of a 20mph speed limit; - The development of more age and disability-friendly environments including a new pedestrian crossing, parking spaces for the disabled; and pavements and kerbs to assist those with mobility scooters or other mobility aids to move safely and improve accessibility to local businesses, services, amenities, and public transport.

 Some of these measures will not relate to the development and use of land and it is recognised that these will be community aspirations rather than planning policy.

-Figure 9: Footpaths in Saxilby with Ingleby
+Figure 10: Footpaths in Saxilby with Ingleby